Percussion cap: Later firearms evolution

 The percussion cap brought about the invention of the modern cartridge case and made possible the general adoption of the breech-loading principle for all varieties of rifles, shotguns and pistols.
 After the American Civil War, Britain, France, and America began converting existing caplock guns to accept brass rimfire and centrefire cartridges.
 For muskets such as the 1853 Enfield and 1861 Springfield, this involved installing a firing pin in place of the nipple, and a trapdoor in the breech to accept the new bullets.
 Examples include the Trapdoor Springfield, Tabatière rifle, Westley Richards and Snider–Enfield conversions.
 The British Army used Snider Enfields contemporaneously with the Martini–Henry rifle until the .303 bolt action Lee–Metford repeating rifle was introduced in the 1880s.
 Later, military surplus Sniders were purchased as hunting and defensive weapons by British colonists and trusted local natives.

 Caplock revolvers such as the Colt Navy and Remington were also widely converted during the late 19th century, by replacing the existing cylinder with one designed for modern ammunition.
 These were used extensively by the Turks in the Russo-Turkish War, the US Cavalry during the Indian Wars, and also by gunfighters, lawmen, and outlaws in the old west.

-In the 1840s and 1850s, the percussion cap was first integrated into a metallic cartridge, where the bullet is held in by the casing, the casing is filled with gunpowder, and a primer is at the end.
+In the 1840s and 1850s, the percussion cap was first integrated into a metallic cartridge, where the bullet is held in by the casing, the casing is filled with gunpowder, and a primer is placed on the end.
 By the 1860s and 1870s, breech-loading metallic cartridges had made the percussion cap system obsolete.

 Today, reproduction percussion firearms are popular for recreational shooters and percussion caps are still available (though some modern muzzleloaders use shotshell primers instead of caps).
 Most percussion caps now use non-corrosive compounds such as lead styphnate.